36th Annual Scholars Day Offers Students the Opportunity to Share Their Work

 With just shy of 300 presentations and almost 700 presenters, Scholars Day is shaping up to be one of the largest so far.

-Scholars Day is one of The College at Brockport’s flagship events and will be held on April 10.
+Scholars Day is one of SUNY Brockport’s flagship events and will be held on April 10.
 All undergraduate students are given the day off from class to attend their peers' presentations while celebrating scholarship and creativity.

 “For an entire day, the campus revolves around this event,” said Scholars Day coordinator Jules Oyer.
 “All aspects of our campus community come together to make sure it’s successful.”